Approximately 15 percent of married couples have not had sex in the last 6 to 12 months or longer.

 How Common Are Sexless Marriages or Dry Marriages?

-Some research shows that between 15 and 20 percent of married couples are in a true sexless marriage (no sex for at least 1 year).
+Some research shows that roughly 15 percent of married couples are in a true sexless marriage (no sex for at least 1 year).

 In contrast, the average married couple has sex 60 times a year — or a little more than one time per week — according to research conducted by sex therapist Barry McCarthy.